 Additionally, public charging rates typically range from 30-50 cents per kWh, depending on geographical location and the type of charger (Level 2 or DCFC).
 Off-peak depot charging rates can be under 20 cents per kWh, so charging at your depot can save you 30-60% on fueling your EV.

 The best way to avoid public charging is through proper planning.
 Before a vehicle leaves the depot for a series of destinations, make sure that it is charged enough to comfortably complete the trip.
-Keep in mind that ambient factors such as temperature and cargo load can lead to the actual range of the vehicle being far lower than the manufacturer-advertised range.
-Monitoring battery state-of-charge is the best way to avoid emergency scenarios where a vehicle has to find a public charger and avoid a tow, which is even more costly.
+Keep in mind that ambient factors such as temperature and cargo load can drop real-world range well below the manufacturer-advertised number.
+Monitoring battery state-of-charge across the fleet is the best way to avoid emergencies where a vehicle has to find a public charger, or worse, a tow.

 Conclusion